chiscookeke11/Blockathon-Audita-Chain/README.md

 ## 8. Governance and Compliance

-- **Regulatory Compliance**: Smart contracts can be configured to ensure compliance with local or international regulations, providing a legally compliant audit process.
+- **Regulatory Compliance**: Smart contracts can be configured to ensure compliance with local or international regulations, and cyber security, providing a legally compliant audit process.
 - **Governance Mechanism**: Stakeholders (auditors, institutions, regulators) can vote on platform rule changes, audit standards, and platform improvements through decentralized governance.

 ## 9. User-Friendly Interface and Wallet Integration